TrustSource/api-docs/docs/index.md

 ## Introduction
 TrustSource helps in providing Security and Compliance along the Software Supply Chain.
-Since large parts of these tasks, if not already, will be automated, a capable API is an important success factor to successfully secuirng the Software Supply Chain.
+Since large parts of these tasks, if not already, will be automated, a capable API is an important success factor to successfully securing the Software Supply Chain.
 At TrustSource we focus on leveraging our customer's efficiency through optimal integration.
-We provide a collection of servcies and tools to simplify operatins, to keep their backs free from the hazzle and insufficiencies comprising the tooling landscape around open source compliance and security. trustSource has been assembled over years to support a fully managed solution coping with all aspects of Software Supply Chain Security.
+We provide a collection of servcies and tools to simplify operations, to keep their back free from the hazzle and insufficiencies comprising the tooling landscape around open source compliance and security.
+TrustSource has been assembled over years to support a fully managed solution coping with all aspects of Software Supply Chain Security.

+However, if you feel like something is missing or should be integrated better feel free to participate or reach out to us, so that we may explore on how to bridge the gap.

 ## Scope
-This document addresses the use of TrustSource API in general and describes the underlying concepts and ideas.
+This document addresses the use of TrustSource API in general and describes underlying concepts and ideas.
 It will address the most recent version, which currently is v2.
 However, the deltas to v1 will be outlined where new functionality appears.
 Te learn more how to migrate, see the section on **Migrating APIv1 to APIv2**.